DyogenIBENS/FishComparativeAtlas/README.md

-# FishAtlas: WGD-duplicated regions in teleost genomes
+# FishComparativeAtlas: WGD-duplicated regions in teleost genomes

  [![Snakemake](https://img.shields.io/badge/snakemake-≥5.13-brightgreen.svg)](https://snakemake.bitbucket.io) ![Snakemake-Report](https://img.shields.io/badge/snakemake-report-green.svg)

-FishAtlas is a snakemake pipeline to trace the evolution of sister duplicated chromosomes derived from whole genome duplication (WGD) in teleost genomes.
+FishComparativeAtlas is a snakemake pipeline to trace the evolution of sister duplicated chromosomes derived from whole genome duplication (WGD) in teleost genomes.

-If you use FishAtlas, please cite [ref](TODO).
+If you use FishComparativeAtlas, please cite [ref](TODO).

 ## Table of content